alexmeli100/gproc/design.md

 Keys are generated using 4096 bit RSA

 ### Authorization
 When starting a job, the server assigns the job to the client using the common name of it's cerficate.
 A client can stop, get the status and get the output of a job it owns.
-Attempting to perform any of these operations for a job not owned by the client results in an `UNAUTHOURIZED` error.
+Attempting to perform any of these operations for a job not owned by the client results in an `NOT_FOUDN` error.

 ## Some Notes
 * A docker container will be provided to easily start and run the grpc server.